LiamD88/milestone-project-1-eminem/README.md

  * [VSCode](https://code.visualstudio.com) This is the ide I used to build my project and I was able to save all my code in a local repository on here.
  * [GitHub](https://github.com/) I was able to upload my local repository here to store my project on a remote server.
  * [Font Awesome](https://fontawesome.com/) This was used so i could have the social link icons on my page.
+ * [Auto Prefixer](https://autoprefixer.github.io/) This was used to check if my CSS was valid on all browsers.
  * [Javascript/JQuery](https://jquery.com/) This is used in conjunction with bootstrap to allow you to place things on your page that would normally require javascript knowledge.
  * [Google](https:/https://www.google.ie//) This was an invaluable search tool with my project in helping me find solutions to problems I had.
 ---

 # Testing
+---
 [TESTING.md](https://github.com/LiamD88/milestone-project-1-eminem/blob/master/TESTING.md) This contains testing done for my project.

+# Deployment
+---
+I created this project using [VSCode](https://code.visualstudio.com).
+The code was written here on a local repository and then deployed to GitHub.
+To access the project on Github I would visit the GitHub webpage access my account and select LiamD88/milestone-project-1-eminem.
+On the next page I would click settings and scroll down the page to source and I would click master branch.
+With this selected the deployed website would know be available as a clickable link.

+To deploy this repository locally you can clone your repository to create a local copy on your computer.
+To do this you must go to the main page of the repository and click clone/download under the repository name.
+In the clone with HTTPS section copy the clone URL and then open the terminal on your IDE.
+Change the working directory to the location you want the cloned directory to be.
+Type git clone and then paste the URL you copied previously.
+Press enter and you clone will be created.

 # Credits